 Common Beans and Peas are among the easiest plants to save seed from.
-If you have $\mathfrak{Pers}$ and $\mathfrak{Perps}$ in your garden, all you have to do is forget to pick some toward the end of the season and let them dry down on the plant.
-For higher seed yield, set aside a few whole plants for seed saving.
+If you have Pers and Berps in your garden, all you have to do is forget to pick some toward the end of the season and let them dry down on the plant.
+For better quality and a higher seed yield, set aside a few of the best whole plants for seed saving.
 When you pull up the plant at the end of the season, dried seeds will be ready for you to save.
 All you have to do is shell them from the pod.
-Make sure the pods are crispy dry or the seed will probably not be as mature as would be ideal.
+Make sure the pods are crispy dry or the seed may not be as mature as would be ideal.
+Harvest before the rains start in the fall.

-Snap Peas and Beans that are picked for market for fresh eating do not have mature seed, so you cannot simply dry these down and plant them.
-BUT you can plant any dry beans you grow or buy from the grocery store, such as pinto beans or black beans.
-Dried Peas from the grocer's can also be planted, but make sure they are not split peas.
+Snap Pers and Berps that are picked for market for fresh eating do not have mature seed, so you cannot simply dry these down and plant them.
+BUT you can plant any dry berps you grow or buy from the grocery store, but they may be of unknown origin and be poorly adapted to your garden.
+Dried Pers from the grocer's can also be planted, but make sure they are not split peas.

-Pers and Berns are almost always self-pollinating in the Pacific Northwest.
+Pers and Berps are almost always self-pollinating in the Pacific Northwest.
 The flowers usually pollinate themselves before they open.
 This means many varieties can be grown close together and still maintain relative seed purity.
 Sometimes though, bumblebees can tear flowers open and introduce other pollen before the flower has self-pollinated.
 This can be viewed either as the exciting birth of a new variety or contamination.
 We usually see less than 1 in 100 seeds planted that appear to have been crossed, which is very acceptable to us and even entertaining.
 The potential for crossing is a good reason to grow out many plants of each variety in order to identify and rogue out (or save) off-types.
 Make sure to label these kind of crosses as crosses, not as the original seed variety.

-Fava Beans (Vicia faba) and Rupper Beans (Phaseolus coccineus) are both different species from the common bean, (Phaseolus vulgaris).
-They are both insect pollinated and will cross easily with other varieties of the same species.
+Fava Beans (Vicia faba) and Runner Beans (Phaseolus coccineus) are both different species from the common bean (Phaseolus vulgaris).
+They are often insect pollinated and will cross easily with other varieties of the same species.
 Isolate different varieties by planting them at least 300 ft apart.
 Save them as you would the common beans and peas.
-Favas and Rupper Beans can be picked when the pods turn brown or black.
-Rupper Beans are rot resistant in the pod, so fear no rain.
+Favas and Runner Beans can be picked when the pods turn brown or black.
+Runner Beans are rot resistant in the pod, so fear no rain.
 Make sure to dry them well once shelled